nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ---

-## What is a coroutine in Kotlin?
+# 🎯 Coroutine
 - In Kotlin, a coroutine is a concurrency design pattern that simplifies asynchronous code, making it more readable and easier to manage.
 Think of them as lightweight threads that can suspend and resume execution without blocking the underlying thread.
 This allows you to perform multiple tasks concurrently without the overhead of traditional threading.
 - Here's a breakdown of key aspects:
   1. Asynchronous Programming Made Simple:
-    Coroutines allow you to write asynchronous code (like fetching data from a network or accessing a database) in a sequential, synchronous style, which makes it much easier to reason about.
+    - Coroutines allow you to write asynchronous code (like fetching data from a network or accessing a database) in a sequential, synchronous style, which makes it much easier to reason about.
-    They help to manage long-running tasks that would otherwise block the main thread and make your app unresponsive.
+    - They help to manage long-running tasks that would otherwise block the main thread and make your app unresponsive.
   2. Suspending and Resuming:
-    A crucial concept is the suspend function, marked with the suspend keyword.
+    - A crucial concept is the suspend function, marked with the suspend keyword.
-    When a coroutine encounters a suspend function, its execution can be suspended (paused) without blocking the thread it's running on.
+    - When a coroutine encounters a suspend function, its execution can be suspended (paused) without blocking the thread it's running on.
-    The coroutine can then be resumed later when the suspending function has completed its work.
+    - The coroutine can then be resumed later when the suspending function has completed its work.
   3. Lightweight and Efficient:
-    Coroutines are significantly less resource-intensive than traditional threads.
+    - Coroutines are significantly less resource-intensive than traditional threads.
-    We can run many coroutines on a single thread, enabling efficient concurrency without the high cost of creating and managing a large number of threads.
+    - We can run many coroutines on a single thread, enabling efficient concurrency without the high cost of creating and managing a large number of threads.
   4. Structured Concurrency:
-    Coroutines in Kotlin follow structured concurrency.
+    - Coroutines in Kotlin follow structured concurrency.
-    This means coroutines are launched within a specific CoroutineScope, which defines their lifecycle.
+    - This means coroutines are launched within a specific CoroutineScope, which defines their lifecycle.
-    Structured concurrency helps to manage coroutines effectively, ensuring that they are canceled when they are no longer needed, preventing resource leaks and improving error handling.
+    - Structured concurrency helps to manage coroutines effectively, ensuring that they are canceled when they are no longer needed, preventing resource leaks and improving error handling.
   5. Builders:
-    Kotlin provides functions like launch and async to launch new coroutines. launch is used for "fire and forget" tasks, where you don't need a result back. async is used when you expect a result from the coroutine, returning a Deferred object that allows you to get the result using await().
+    - Kotlin provides functions like launch and async to launch new coroutines.
+    - launch is used for "fire and forget" tasks, where you don't need a result back.
+    - async is used when you expect a result from the coroutine, returning a Deferred object that allows you to get the result using await().

+---

-🔍 1.
-What is a CoroutineScope?
+### ❓ What is a CoroutineScope?
-A CoroutineScope defines where and how long your coroutines will run.
+- A CoroutineScope defines where and how long your coroutines will run.

-💡 Think of it as a container for coroutines — it keeps track of them and allows cancellation all at once.
+- Think of it as a container for coroutines — it keeps track of them and allows cancellation all at once.

-Each scope comes with:
+- Each scope comes with:
 	1. A Job (manages the lifecycle of coroutine work)
 	2. A CoroutineContext (defines how coroutines behave; it's a container for Job, Dispatcher, etc.)
 	3. A Dispatcher (decides which thread the coroutine runs on)

-🚨 2.
-Why Scopes Are Required in Android?
+### ❓ Why Scopes Are Required in Android?
 1. Structured concurrency
 2. Lifecycle management
 3. Exception handling
 4. Cancellation
 5. Memory leak prevention

-🧬 3.
-Anatomy of a CoroutineScope:
+### 🟠 Anatomy of a CoroutineScope:

 ```
 interface CoroutineScope {